 Thank you for your interest in inspiring ocean stewardship through the Winged Ambassadors Education Partnership.
 Kure Atoll Conservancy, State of Hawaii DLNR-DOFAW, Oikonos Ecosystem Knowledge, and Hawai‘i Pacific University have teamed up to offer free boluses as a valuable teaching resource.
-We currently have boluses!
-The ship and crew from Kure Atoll returned in October 2017.

 Through the hard work and dedication of volunteer biologists, we are able to provide a hands-on learning tool for students.
 Currently field biologists are collecting boluses from two albatross breeding colonies in the Northwestern Hawaiian Islands, Kure and Midway Atolls.

 When available, we can provide 5 boluses for dissection in the classroom.
 We have also created a “virtual bolus dissection” using detailed professional images available in both printable and projectable formats that can be found using the Winged Ambassadors – Ocean Literacy through the Eyes of Albatross curriculum from Oikonos, NOAA and HPU.

 As boluses are a limited resource, we cannot distribute more than 5 boluses for your education activities.
 We encourage you to share the boluses between students, classes, and teachers and conduct the activities in student groups (3-4) to make the most of this very limited material.
 You can also reuse boluses by re-combining the contents and saving them in jars.
 We also recommend keeping one or two boluses intact, not dissected, as an example of the mass a chick must regurgitate.

 Apologies, but our bolus request wait list is currently closed because boluses are unavailable.
 When we know the availability status for this year, it will be updated in this section.
 Please check back in June 2020 for an update.